-Dr. Prosterman is originally from Chattanooga, TN.
-For his undergraduate studies, he received a BSJ from the Medill School of Journalism and double-majored in History at Northwestern University.
-After working in the private sector in New York City, he earned his MA and PhD in History from New York University.
+Originally from Chattanooga, TN, Dr. Daniel Prosterman received a BSJ from Northwestern University’s Medill School of Journalism and double-majored in History.
+After working in the private sector in New York City, he earned his MA in Public History and PhD in History from New York University.
 Following a postdoctoral fellowship at Syracuse University, he moved to Winston-Salem to join the faculty of Salem College.

-Dr. Prosterman is married to a successful children’s book author, and they have three kids, each of whom has known campus since before they could walk!
-They also have three cats and an enormous dog.
+Dr. Prosterman and Megan E. Bryant, his spouse, have co-authored a four-book series for young readers, Citizen Baby, published by Penguin Workshop in May 2020.
+They have three kids, each of whom has known campus since before they could walk!
+They also have three cats, who tolerate Dr. Prosterman.